lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 "Replace indignation with curiosity."

-Several years ago, I was telling my manager about another team behaving in a way that caused problems for my team.
+Several years ago, I told my manager about another team behaving in a way that caused problems for my team.
 When I finished, he gave me that advice.
 I hadn't been curious about why the other team was acting that way.
 It turned out they had constraints that made their behavior quite reasonable.
 By approaching them with curiosity and a helpful mindset (instead of frustration), we quickly found a process that improved both our workflows.

 More recently, while struggling with burnout, a career coach asked me, "What would let you approach each day with energy and optimism?"